Colorado Highways: Routes 80 to 99

 History:

-By 1954 SH 88's west end was moved to Broadway.
-The west end was then moved back to Santa Fe by 1956.
-The section along Arapahoe from the Valley Highway (SH 185/US 87) to Parker Rd. was added by 1960, and at first was a gravel road.
-It was paved within a year.
-The section along Federal Blvd. was originally SH 75, and was renumbered as an extension of SH 88 probably in the purge of 1968.
+The section along Arapahoe Road from the Valley Highway (SH 185/US 87) to Parker Rd. was added by 1959, and at first was a gravel road.
+It was paved by 1961.
+The section along Federal Blvd. was originally SH 75, and was renumbered as an extension of SH 88 in the purge of 1968.
 The expressway east of I-25 was built east to Peoria St. by 1977, and east to Parker Rd. by 1990.

 89